Sensative/strips-lora-translator-open-source/README.txt

 data from the Sensative LoRa Strips (www.sensative.com).
 It can serve as reference for custom translation work, or it can be used off-the-shelf as a microservice serving translations in your infrastructure.
 Additionally the code includes metadata for composing downlinks or translating them.
+This project is basis of a few other project adaptations.

+* For TTN users we recommend https://gitlab.com/sensative/strips-lora-translator-ttn/ decoder, which is a simplified version of this project adapted to TTN.

+* For Chirpstack users we recommend https://gitlab.com/sensative/strips-lora-translator-chirpstack decoder, which is a simplified version of this project adapted to Chirpstack.

 See LICENSE.txt for license and copyright information (MIT open source license).

-For TTN users we recommend https://gitlab.com/sensative/strips-lora-translator-ttn/ TTN decoder, which is a simplified version of this project adapted to TTN.

 The code comes in the following files:
   - raw-translate.js : Legacy version of the Strips translator.
 Reference design.